jinnyday0719/yt_mp4-bass-remover/README.md

    python main.py
    ```

-2. The program will process the video, remove the bass sound, and save the new video file with the original tablature visible.
+2. The program will process the video, remove the bass sound, and save the new video file.

 ## 📝 Notes
 - Ensure you have `ffmpeg` installed on your system.